Mokesh-C/Object-Oriented-Programming/README.md

-# Object-Oriented Programming in Java — Learning Examples
+# Object-Oriented Programming in Java

 This repository contains small, focused Java examples that demonstrate core Object-Oriented Programming (OOP) concepts.
 Each topic is provided as a separate package (folder) and includes example classes and a `Main` class that demonstrates the concept.